/

 CPC --> email --> website

-Applying a channel classifier of CPC only will result in email and website being filtered out.
+Applying a channel classifier of CPC only results in email and website being filtered out.
 In this case, the attribution model would attribute to CPC.

 Use cases

-• Blended views: Easily create top level blended views of all paid and all organic traffic to easily see how efficiency and performance has changed over time.
+• Blended views: Easily create top level blended views of all paid and all organic traffic to easily see how efficiency and performance have changed over time.

-• High-level channels: You can break down your core metrics according to the common definitions of channels you already use in Google Analytics and Adobe.
+• High-level channels: Break down your core metrics according to the common definitions of channels you already use in Google Analytics and Adobe.

-• Channels with campaigns: Add a property denoting a campaign as a column in your channel definitions, in order to break down metrics by campaign channels.
+• Channels with campaigns: Add a property denoting a campaign as a column in your channel definitions, to break down metrics by campaign channels.

 • Attribution: Use channels in conjunction with attribution models in data tables to evaluate the breakdown of a metric by first, last, or a custom attribution definition.